 Welcome to the Drug Abuse Resistance Education Program (D.A.R.E.).
 The D.A.R.E. program teaches students good decision-making skills to help them lead safe and responsible lives.

 Founded in 1983 by Los Angeles Police Department, today more than 15,000 D.A.R.E. officers and deputies are in over 10,000 communities nationwide educating America’s youth and serving as the first line of defense in America’s schools.

 The D.A.R.E. program is taught in all 50 states, and 49 other countries.
 All curricula are science-based, age appropriate, and written by a national panel of curriculum and prevention experts.
 The D.A.R.E. curriculum meets the core educational standards of health, language arts, and math.

-2015 will be the twenty-first year that the Police Department will be teaching the D.A.R.E.
+2019 will be the twenty-fifth year that the Police Department will be teaching the D.A.R.E.
 Program to the children of Craig.

-Our specially trained, certified D.A.R.E. instructor, Officer Norm Rimmer and School Resource Officer Ryan Fritz conduct the weekly lessons at the area schools.
+Our specially trained, certified D.A.R.E. instructors conduct the weekly lessons at the area schools.
 The D.A.R.E. program is offered during the school year to all of the fifth graders at the Craig Elementary Schools.

 For more information please go to the D.A.R.E. web site.

 McGruff Safe Kids – visit McGruff the Crime Dog’s web site for games, videos, and advice on topics ranging from Bullies and Getting Along to Online Safety.

 Car crashes are the leading cause of permanent injury and death in young drivers.
 Each year, thousands of teenagers die and hundreds of thousands are injured needlessly.
 Has your teenager made the safe driving promise yet?
 If not please visit: http://www.ipromiseprogram.com/